datvuthanh/Digital-Race/README.md

 <img src="./media/demo.gif" width="242" height="137"/>
 </center>

 Welcome!
-This is an open source self-driving car aimed for rapid prototyping, deep learning, and robotics research.
+This is an open-source self-driving car aimed for rapid prototyping, deep learning, and robotics research.
 The system currently runs on a jetson tx2 module.
 Here are our goals:

 ### Goals:
 Research and develop a deep learning-driven self-driving car.
 The vehicle should be able to finish the race.